massgov/mayflower-patternlab/styleguide/source/_patterns/03-organisms/by-template/emergency-alerts.md

   * This Organism should only render if the alerts array is populated
   * Accordion only stays closed per session if the browser supports JS determined by a JS class on the html tag
   * The Id value should be consistent across the site, but can be changed when new alerts are created to reopen the accordion
+  * Messages should be sorted with the newest one first

 ### JavaScript Used
 * Accordions (js/modules/accordions.js)